Skip to main content

 Brake ACTIVELEDs 3–4 solid on

-All OFFAll LEDs off
+All OFFAll function LEDs off (gap LEDs still show CAN status)

 Wiring